-Wonder meets Mary Poppins in this heartfelt debut novel about magic, healing, and the importance of family.
+Mary Poppins meets My Big Fat Greek Wedding in this heartfelt novel about magic, healing, and a loving Italian family.

 Twelve-year-old Luna loves the nighttime more than anything else.
 It’s when no one gives her “that look” about the half mask she has to wear while healing from a disfiguring car accident.
 It’s also the perfect time to sit outside and draw what she sees.
 Like the boy and girl from the new family next door…zipping out of the window in a zeppelin and up to the stars.